 Since the Linux operating system and its individual components are all open-source and can be freely packaged and distributed, this spawned a proliferation of Linux distributions, which after being installed, provide similar functionality but with different packaging, different distribution-specific modifications and customisation to the components of the system, and somewhat different philosophies.
 Most Linux distributions are pretty niche, or otherwise not ready for general use (if not no longer actively maintained or went out of fashion).
 Here is a short list of the most recommended distributions:

 - Ubuntu Linux - probably the most popular desktop distribution, Ubuntu has semi-annual releases and aims to provide a polished desktop experience.

 - Fedora - a free distribution from Red Hat Inc. with semi-annual releases, and good desktop polish.

-- Mandriva Linux - a free desktop-oriented distribution with semi-annual releases, good integration between the components and good desktop polish.
+- Mageia Linux - a free desktop-oriented distribution with semi-annual releases, good integration between the components and good desktop polish.